 Millions of people in East Africa are experiencing chronic hunger and the threat of famine.
 Conflict, recurring severe drought, and high food prices are to blame.
-People are starving to death — right now.
+In addition, more than 800,000 people fled their homes due to violence in south Ethiopia in the first half of 2018.

 Brief history of hunger and famine in Africa